MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 ## <a name="unable_to_connect"></a> Unable to connect to the webserver

 - Are you running Visual Studio and the Web server on the same machine?
-Open your project properties and make sure that the project is configured to connect to the correct Web server or launch URL.
+Open your project properties and make sure that the project is configured to connect to the correct Web server and launch URL.
 (Open **Properties > Web > Servers** or **Properties > Debug** depending on your project type.)

-- If the Web server is remote, try restarting your Application Pools and then reset IIS.
+- If the Web server is remote, restart your Application Pool and then reset IIS.
 For more information, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).

 ## <a name="web_server_timeout"></a> The web server did not respond in a timely manner

-- Try an IIS reset and retry debugging.
+- Reset IIS and retry debugging.
 Multiple debugger instances may be attached to the IIS process; a reset terminates them.
 For more information, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).

 ## <a name="msvsmon"></a> The microsoft visual studio remote debugging monitor(msvsmon.exe) does not appear to be running on the remote computer